 - Singapore - If you want cash in your wallet on arrival, the money changers at Changi Airport in Singapore will give you good, competitive rates.

 - Australia - Their counterparts in Australia take much higher profit margins, and you are better off waiting until you arrive in Indonesia.

-Visa fees: Don't forget that a visa into Bali will cost you US$25.
-If you have US$ dollars, that's fine, but you can also pay in A$ or Euros, or by credit card -- there is no way to change currency at the airport before you pay for your visa.
-Unlike money changers, Immigration will take less-than-perfect bills (see below).
-If you use non-US$, Immigration won't give you a great exchange rate, and will give you your change in Rupiah.
-On the positive side, if you pay for your visa with A$50 you'll get enough Rupiah change for porters and a taxi.
+- Visa On Arrival - A VOA will cost you USD $25.
+If you have US dollars that's fine, but you can also pay in A$ or Euros, or by credit card.
+There is no way to change currency at the airport before you pay for your visa.
+If you use non USD for payment of VOA, Immigration won't give you a great exchange rate, and will give you your change in Rupiah.

 That said, always take care when changing money.
 It is easy to be tricked when you aren't used to working in hundreds of thousands and millions!

 - US Dollar Notes - be aware that if you are changing USD bank notes, banks and money changers are VERY PARTICULAR about the quality of the bills. $100 bills will get you the best rate (usually posted), and smaller bills will trade at a discount (not posted).
 Bills must be in PERFECT condition, with no rips, tears, marks or creases, and must be printed no earlier than 2007.
 If the bank won't take a bill because it's not perfect, a money changer might but will certainly try to extract a discount.

 Small bills ($10 or smaller) and coins are generally not changeable, in ANY currency.
 So please don't use smaller notes e.g. US$10 or AUD$10 as tips.